SS Laurentic (1908): Two gold shipments to Canada

-Laurentic called at Simon's Town 17–19 July, bunkered in Cape Town on 20 July and then on 23–24 July loaded bullion to transport to Canada.
+Laurentic called at Simon's Town 17–19 July, bunkered in Cape Town on 20 July and then on 23–24 July loaded bullion to take to Canada.

 Laurentic left Cape Town on 25 July 1916, reached Halifax, Nova Scotia on 15 August and discharged her cargo of bullion.
 She spent September and the first half of October patrolling the east coast of Canada and then south to Bermuda, where she spent 14–27 October in port and loaded specie.
 By 30 October she was back in Halifax, where she unloaded the specie and spent four weeks in port before leaving on 27 November for Liverpool.

 On 1 December it was discovered that coal in Laurentic's number two hold was on fire.
 Her crew started to remove coal from the bunker.
 A dislodged beam struck Commander Mathias, fracturing his skull.
 On 2 December the crew finished removing coal from the hold and threw 150 tons of charred coal overboard.
 On 4 December Cdr Mathias died of his injury.
 Laurentic reached Birkenhead on 6 December.

 Loss

 Laurentic's logbook records that on 23 December in Birkenhead she again loaded specie.
 This may refer to the 3,211 gold bars that she was secretly to carry to buy munitions from Canada and the USA.
 At the time they were worth £5 million.

-On 23 January 1917 the vessel departed Birkenhead.
+On 23 January 1917 she left Birkenhead.
 On the morning of 25 January she called at Buncrana in Lough Swilly to disembark four ratings with symptoms of yellow fever.

 At 1700 hrs Laurentic left Buncrana in a bitterly cold blizzard.
 There were reports that a U-boat had been sighted near the mouth of Lough Swilly.
 Laurentic was due to rendezvous with a destroyer escort off Fanad Head, but her commander, Captain Reginald Norton, chose to proceed without it.